threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

 ###  Is there a way to certify a DIY 3node?
+How can I become a 3node certified vendor and builder?

-Currently, only Titan Nodes are certified.
-We will share additional information when there are further updates.
+As of now, only certified Threefold partners can certify a 3node.
+You could become a Threefolder vendor and offer certified 3node.
+Read more [here](https://marketplace.3node.global/index.php?dispatch=companies.apply_for_vendor).

 ***